Lesson 4: Searching for Patents

 Third-party patent searching websites

-Lens.org is a website that includes both patent and scholarly literature databases created by the non-profit Cambia.
+The Lens is a website that includes both patent and scholarly literature databases created by the non-profit Cambia.
 The site is intended to encourage innovation, mapping scholarly research to inventions and industry.
-The patent database, which includes U.S. and international patents, offers an extremely user-friendly interface, including easy-to-use advanced filtering features, and it works well for preliminary prior art searching, as well as searching for design ideas.
+The patent database, which includes U.S. and international patents, offers a user-friendly interface, including advanced filtering features, and it works well for preliminary prior art searching, as well as searching for design ideas.
 It also includes data visualizations and the ability to export search results in multiple data formats, which can be helpful for state-of-the-art/landscape searchers.
 As mentioned in the Espacenet description above, it includes a helpful filter for CPC codes that includes the number of times a CPC occurs in a set of search results.

-Video Demo: Basic Patent Searching with Lens.org
+Video Demo: Basic Patent Searching with The Lens

 Recommended for: both novice and expert searchers who want the ease of Google Patents (with less full-text coverage) and the CPC classification browse features of Espacenet (also with less full-text coverage) in a handy package with lots of useful features; ideal in particular for those more interested in creative searching rather than comprehensive searching.

 Google Patents includes a large number of U.S. and international patent documents scanned in OCR (optical character recognition) format dating back to 1790.
-This may be the largest corpus of full-text searchable patent literature available online, and the search functionality is very straightforward and forgiving for anyone familiar with basic keyword searching.
+This may be the largest corpus of full-text searchable patent literature available online, and the functionality is straightforward and forgiving for anyone familiar with basic keyword searching.
 Searchers cannot search many specific fields of the patent and will not have many options to refine and sort results; however, searchers will rarely find zero results.

 Potential pitfalls: the size of the database and Google’s search algorithm often produce large sets of search results that can be hard to sort through, the OCR scanning on older patents is imperfect and leads to relevant patents being missed and irrelevant patents being included in the search results, filtering and sorting options are limited